KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 Body:

-This phenomenon accurs, because often the skills required to accurately evaluate performance, are likely to be the same skills required to be performative.
+This phenomenon occurs, because often the skills required to accurately evaluate performance, are likely to be the same skills required to be performative.
+This means, you are both not skilled enough for the task and not skilled enough to see your mis

 End: